Español

 For medical questions, we encourage you to review our information with your doctor.

 Radiation therapy uses high-energy rays (such as x-rays) or particles to destroy cancer cells.
-Doctors aren't sure of the best way to use radiation therapy to treat gallbladder cancer, but it might be used in one of these ways:
+Doctors are researching the best way to use radiation therapy to treat gallbladder cancer.
+It might be used in one of these ways:

-For gallbladder cancer, a large machine is used to create a beam of x-rays or particles that are aimed at the cancer.
+For gallbladder cancer, x-rays or particles are aimed at the cancer from outside the body.
 This is called external beam radiation therapy (EBRT).

-Before your treatments start, the radiation team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
+Before your treatment starts, the radiation team will carefully determine the correct angles for aiming the radiation beams and the proper dose of radiation.
 The treatment is much like getting an x-ray, but the radiation is much stronger.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, but the set-up time − getting you into place for treatment − usually takes longer.
-Most often, radiation treatments are given 5 days a week for many weeks.
+Radiation treatments most often are given 5 days a week for many weeks.
 These are some of the ways EBRT might be given:

-Three-dimensional conformal radiation therapy (3D-CRT) Uses special computers to precisely map the location of the tumor(s).
-Radiation beams are then shaped and aimed at the tumor(s) from several directions, which makes it less likely to damage normal tissues.
+Special computers precisely map the location of the tumor(s).
+Then radiation beams are tshaped and aimed at the tumor(s) from several directions, which makes it less likely to damage normal tissues.

-Chemoradiation: Chemotherapy (chemo) is given along with EBRT to help it work better.
+Chemotherapy (chemo) is given along with EBRT to help it work better.
 This is the way radiation is most often used for gallbladder cancer.
-The main drawback of this approach is that the side effects tend to be worse than giving radiation alone.
+The main drawback of this approach is that the side effects tend to be worse than when radiation is given alone.
 Still, some studies have shown that giving chemoradiation after surgery may help patients live longer, especially those whose cancer had spread to lymph nodes.

 Some common side effects of radiation therapy to treat gallbladder cancer include:

-Side effects from radiation often start a week or 2 into treatment, and usually get better over time once treatment is over.
+Side effects from radiation often start about a week into treatment and usually get better over time once treatment is over.
 Ask your doctor or nurse what side effects to expect and how you might prevent or relieve them.

 To learn more about how radiation is used to treat cancer, see Radiation Therapy.